AdobeDocs/commerce-merchant-services.en/help/payment-services/onboard.md

 After you complete onboarding for sandbox or live payments, financial reporting is accessible from [!DNL Payment Services] in the Admin.

-If both sandbox and live payments are onboarded and enabled, you can easily switch between those modes from the [!DNL Payment Services] home.
+If both sandbox and live payments are onboarded and enabled, you can easily switch between those modes from the [!DNL Payment Services] Home.

 ## Prerequisites